Why Serious Leads Prematurely Disqualify Franchisors

 A well-executed, self-guided story produces more serious leads.
 The twist: it’s when they’re ready; not you.
 Your job is to prepare them to be ready.
 In fact, a great story experience often pre-sells over 75% of your entire brand concept before they ever contact you.

-3. “Does your story inspire trust, credibility and confidence?”
+3. “Does your story inspire trust, confidence and credibility?”

 Does your story draw in visitors?
 Do you make claims supported by evidence?
 Is your story consistent and easy to follow?
 Is information easy to find?
 Do all the links work?
 Are pages uncluttered, easy to scan and include photos and video?
-Many little things, executed well, score big points building trust, credibility and confidence in a serious lead’s early research phase.
+Many little things, executed well, score big points building trust, confidence and credibility in a serious lead’s early research phase.

 While improving storytelling online is imperative, it doesn’t have to break the bank.
 When carefully planned, both resources and budgets can align to make how you present yourself on the web significantly better.